jezzsantos/queryany/samples/ri/README.md

 ### Performance Compromise

-Due to the fact that we are using a generic abstraction `IStorage<TEntity>` to remove early complexity (by reducing coupling) from the codebase, and because this strategy entails compromising repository technology specific optimizations; we accept the fact that no repository technology will be used optimally in this reference implementation.
+Due to the fact that we are using generic abstractions like `ICommandStorage<TEntity>`  and `IQueryStorage<TEntity>` to remove coupling from the codebase, and because this strategy entails compromising repository technology specific optimizations; we accept the fact that no repository technology will be used optimally in this reference implementation.
 They will be used generically.

 No abstraction can possibly be optimal for every single repository technology, since all repository technologies aim to satisfy different performance design goals.
 However, most of these optimizations are not important to you in the early stages of product development.